Click for detailed status

 Submitting MPI jobs¶

 Slurm supports MPI (Message Passing Interface) jobs.
-See https://slurm.schedmd.com/mpi_guide.html#open_mpi for more information.
+For more information see https://slurm.schedmd.com/mpi_guide.html#open_mpi.

 Submitting GPU jobs¶